Microsoft/azure-docs.cs-cz/articles/virtual-network/virtual-networks-dmz-nsg-fw-udr-asm.md

        - A Network Virtual Appliance (NVA), in this case a Barracuda NextGen Firewall
        - One server on the FrontEnd Subnet
        - Three Servers on the BackEnd Subnet
-       - IP Forwading from the FireWall out to the internet
+       - IP Forwarding from the FireWall out to the internet
        - User Defined Routing FrontEnd and BackEnd Subnets to the NVA

       Before running script, ensure the network configuration file is created in